 - Student loans

-It can have the immediate positive effect of helping you manage debt more effectively.
-In a broader sense, it can bring long-term benefits by improving your credit score.
+In a broader sense, debt consolidation can also create long-term benefits by improving your credit score.

-The factors that credit bureaus look at when determining your score include credit utilization, the ratio between your available credit and the credit you’re currently using (credit card balances, mortgage, car loan, etc.).
-Experts recommending keeping the ratio at 30 percent or lower to show potential lenders that you can use your credit responsibly without getting overextended.
+The factors that credit bureaus look at when determining your score include late payments and credit utilization, the ratio between your available credit and the credit you’re currently using (credit card balances, mortgages, car loans, etc.).
+Experts recommend keeping the ratio at 30 percent or lower to show potential lenders that you can use your credit responsibly without getting overextended.

 Which debts can you consolidate?